AjaySingh3397/Tour-website/tour-website/README.md

-Tour website built using HTML ,CSS and javascript.
+###This project is a  tour travel website built using html5, css and javascript.